Table of Contents

 The basic banking service provider can refuse to provide the basic banking service in the following situations:

-• You already have a basic banking service or another current account with your bank or another bank.
+• You already have a basic banking service or another current account with your bank or another bank, established in Belgium or in another Member State.

 • Your application for the basic banking service is a violation of the law of 18 September 2017 on the prevention of money laundering and terrorist financing and on the restriction of the use of cash.